nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Blocks
 ------

 To structure NESTML files, all content is structured in blocks.
 Blocks begin with a keyword specifying the type of the block followed by a colon.
-They are closed with the keyword ``end``.
 Indentation inside a block is not mandatory but recommended for better readability.
 Each of the following blocks must only occur at most once on each level.
 Some of the blocks are required to occur in every neuron model.
 The general syntax looks like this:

 ::

     <block_type> [<args>]:
         ...
-    end

 Block types
 ~~~~~~~~~~~